Secondary language of ASEAN: Proposal

 When Vietnam joined ASEAN in the 1990s, there was a brief suggestion to use French (due to Vietnam’s francophone history), but this was set aside in favor of English.

 Malay as the secondary language of ASEAN, held historical interest within the political organization.
 At an ASEAN cultural meeting in Jakarta in 1987, Malaysia and Indonesia once proposed the use of Malay (or Bahasa Indonesia) as the association's language for speeches and diplomacy, although the initiative did not advance further.
-A similar proposal was raised by former Malaysian PM Najib Razak in 2017, seeking to adopt Malay as ASEAN's "main language," but no consensus was reached among ASEAN members at that time.

 Ismail Sabri's proposal

 Malaysian Prime Minister, Ismail Sabri, and Indonesian President, Joko Widodo, held rapport to the idea of Malay being ASEAN's proposed second official language.

 Upon his prime ministership, the Ismail Sabri cabinet has pushed the promotion of the Malay language as being part of its Foreign Policy Framework, launched in 7 December 2021.
 On 23 March 2022, in response to questions in the Dewan Negara regarding efforts to promote the national language internationally, Prime Minister Ismail Sabri Yaakob announced that Malaysia would propose the adoption of Malay as ASEAN's second official language.
 He argued that the widespread presence of Malay speakers across Southeast Asia supported its adoption as one of ASEAN's official languages.
 Ismail Sabri expressed interest in the idea after learning during a state visit to Cambodia that approximately 800,000 Malay-Cham people in the country spoke Malay, while in Vietnam an estimated 160,000 individuals of Malay-Cham ancestry were also Malay speakers.
 The idea was reinforced by the fact that Malay was already in use in Indonesia, Brunei, Singapore, Southern Thailand, Southern Philippines, and parts of Cambodia.
 Ismail Sabri would later speak and propose the idea to Malaysia's Dewan Negara (Senate), giving the same reasons.

 Malaysia first pursued diplomatic support for the proposal, with Ismail Sabri raising the issue during bilateral meetings.
 Notably, on April 1, 2022, he held talks with Indonesian President Joko Widodo in Jakarta.
 Ismail Sabri had brought the proposal to president Jokowi to support to the initiative.
-In a joint press statement, the two leaders agreed to work together to strengthen the Malay language, referring to it broadly as a regional language encompassing namely Malaysian Malay, Indonesian, Brunei Malay, Southern Thai Malay (Kelantan–Pattani Malay & Kedah Malay), Champa Malay in Cambodia, Malay in the Philippines, and Malay in Singapore, Burmese Malays, and other Malay variants.
+In a joint press statement, the two leaders agreed to work together to strengthen the Malay language, referring to it broadly as a regional language encompassing namely Malaysian Malay, Indonesian, Brunei Malay, Southern Thai Malay (Kelantan–Pattani Malay & Kedah Malay), Champa Malay in Cambodia and Vietnam, Malay in the Philippines, and Malay in Singapore, Burmese Malays, and other Malay variants.